-In accordance with PHA policies in Chapter 9, the PHA does not process interim reexaminations for families who have increases in earned income.
-Except for instances in which the PHA uses Safe Harbor income determinations to determine a family's annual income, the PHA will only review the New Hires Report at annual reexamination.
+In accordance with PHA policies in Chapter 9, the PHA processes an interim reexamination for families who have increases in earned income when there was a previous decrease.
+Except for instances in which the PHA uses Safe Harbor income determinations to determine a family's annual income, the PHA will review the report quarterly.